-You can also perform the above operations using the Hot Restart tab of Hazelcast Management Center or using the script cluster.sh.
-Please see the Hot Restart section and Using the Script cluster.sh section.
+You can also perform the above operations (partialStart and forceStart) using the Hot Restart tab of Hazelcast Management Center or using the script cluster.sh.
+Please see the Hot Restart and cluster.sh.

-Initiating Hot Backup:\
+• Initiating Hot Backup:

 To initiate the Hot Backup, use the following curl command: